sunzhengCDNM/MAP2B/README.md

 ## Using MAP2B

+### Quick start
+MAP2B is a highly automatic pipeline, and only a few parameters are required for the pipeline.
+* We prepared a real pair-end sequencing data of a MOCK community:

+   `mkdir -p data/`
+   `wget -t 0 -O data/shotgun_MSA-1002_1.fq.gz https://figshare.com/ndownloader/files/38346149/shotgun_MSA-1002_1.fq.gz`
+   `wget -t 0 -O data/shotgun_MSA-1002_2.fq.gz https://figshare.com/ndownloader/files/38346155/shotgun_MSA-1002_2.fq.gz`

+* After downloading the sequencing data, we can finally run MAP2B:

+   `python3 ../bin/MAP2B.py -i data.list`

+    In `data.list` you can learn how to prepare your input data.

+### Parameters
-The main script for implementing those analyses is `bin/MAP2B.py` in this repo.
+The main program is `bin/MAP2B.py` in this repo.
 You can check out the usage by printing the help information via `python3 bin/MAP2B.py -h`.

 ```
 usage: MAP2B.py [-h] -i INPUT [-e ENZYME] [-d DATABASE] [-p PROCESSES]